Loughborough Bell Festival

 Colourful fabric scraps arranged in a pattern with layers of various fabrics, including ribbons, lace, and plush materials in shades of yellow, red, purple, and blue.

 At its heart is an interactive bell that transforms as you journey through a timeline, weaving together film, archive material, contemporary art, poetry, and an evocative soundtrack.
-Accessible on different digital devices, the work will be presented both as an online installation and as an interactive touchscreen with projection.
-Launching in 2026 as part of Charnwood Arts’ Bells, Bridges, and Belonging: The Spirit of Loughborough’s Past Inspiring the Future, it invites audiences to explore the legacy of bell-making in imaginative and inspiring ways.
+Accessible on different digital devices, the work is presented both as an online installation and as an interactive touchscreen with projection.

 Annual recaps: